apache/incubator-brooklyn-site/learnmore/theory.md

-Brooklyn collects key metrics to monitor the health of applications; for example, by sending a request and measuring latency, or installing monitoring tools and using those to read a server’s management interface to determine the request queue length.
+Brooklyn collects key metrics to monitor the health of applications; for example, by sending a request and measuring latency, or installing monitoring tools and using those to read a server's management interface to determine the request queue length.
 These metrics can be fed into policies, which automatically take actions such as restarting a failed node, or scaling out the web tier if user demand exceeds capacity.
 This allows an